wenkokke/paper-prioritise-the-best-variation/REVIEWS.md

 @wenkokke: We should clarify the link between CP and PCP if we want to keep these claims about the "strong" link to linear logic. @reviewer3 is right in that the relation between PCP and CLL is tenuous at best.
 We don't have CLL--->PCP, even if we suspect it holds, and we know that certainly PCP-/->CLL.
 It's probably best to leave the injection from CLL into PCP to a journal version of the PCP/PGV paper, so we should put some qualifications on PGVs ties to linear logic.

-- [ ] either we prove the injection from CP--->PCP or GV--->PGV, or we put some serious qualifiers on the claim that PGV has any ties to linear logic, and weaken the terminology to "logic-inspired"
+- [ ] mention that the PCP paper does not prove an embedding result for CP---realistically, we should repeat the claim that we except GV programs to be proper HGV programs, but we defer proving this until a journal version of PCP/PGV;

 - [ ] add in PCP section that as for CP, in PCP we prove cycle elimination and obtain deadlock freedom as a result of that; this is the most formal connection to LL.
 It is not clear what priorities mean in logic and if they have a meaning at all and definitely CP --> PCP and PCP -/-> are not proved but we can conjecture them and say these are future work!